Power Emini ES Momentum Target System Trade Alert History

 Here’s an example of how to interpret a particular day.

 Targets that were hit are shaded in green.
-Targets with no shading mean the Trailing Stop was hit before it reached that Target.
+Targets with no shading means the Trailing Stop was hit before it reached that Target.
 Note that many times by the time the price finally hit the Trailing Stop it was at a profit.
 Targets that are blank mean the system did not issue that Target.
-Points shown are cumulative and the net total for each day is shown.
+In cases where the market never hit the Trailing Stop during the cash session the Close is shown.

 Note: We are currently working on the software that parses out this data automatically